Toyger

 The toyger is a breed of domestic cat, the result of breeding domestic short-haired tabbies (beginning in the 1980s) to make them resemble a "toy tiger", as its striped coat is reminiscent of the tiger's.
-The breed's creator, Judy Sugden, has stated that the breed was developed in order to inspire people to care about the conservation of tigers in the wild.
-It was recognized for "registration only" by The International Cat Association in the early 2000s, and advanced through all requirements to be accepted as a full championship breed in 2012.
+The breed's originator, Judy Sugden, has stated that the breed was developed in order to inspire people to care about the conservation of tigers in the wild.
+It was recognized for "registration only" by The International Cat Association in the early 2000s, and advanced through all requirements to be accepted as a full championship breed in May 2007.
 The Toyger Cat Society database lists 30 active Toyger breeders as of 2024.

 In 2020, 469 toygers are registered on the Pawpeds Database, and kittens were stated to cost up to $5,000.

 History

 The breed began development in the 1980s in the U.S. when Judy Sugden, a breeder looking to clarify the mackerel markings in tabbies, noticed distinctive markings in one of her cats.
 These tiny spots occurring on the temples of the face (an area normally devoid of distinct pattern) proved genetically that the circular tiger face pattern could be possible in a domestic cat.
 After importing a tom from the streets of India with noticeable spotting breaking up the usual tabby lines on the top of the head, the quest to develop a toy-tiger began in earnest.
 About forty domestic cats from various countries were selected over several years as foundation stock, including Bengals, unpedigreed domestic short-haired cats with stripes, and at least one cat imported from India for its ear markings; each provided a specific desired trait or reinforcing ones already chosen (especially the striped appearance).

 Judy Sugden was the daughter of Jean Mill (maiden name Jean Sugden), who succeeded in creating the Domestic Bengal cat.